mind4yottadb/mind-nodejs/docs/api/fs/fs.readDir.md

 ###############################################################*/
 -->

-# data <STRING> = fs.readFile(filename)
+# data = fs.readFile(filename)

 Type: function

-Async: yes
+Async: YES

-Parameters:

-- `filename` as string
 ---

-Reads and returns the entire file pointed by `filename`.
+Reads the entire file content.

-If `filename` is not found or another error occurs, it will throw an error.
+If the file is not found or another error occurs, it will throw an error.

 <br>